webix-hub/docs/data/api/refs/ui.richtext.md

 - api/link/ui.richtext_detachevent.md - detaches a handler from an event (which was attached before by the attachEvent method)
 - api/link/ui.richtext_disable.md - disables the calling view (makes it dimmed and unclickable)
 - api/link/ui.richtext_enable.md - enables the calling view that was disabled by the 'disable' method
-- api/ui.richtext_focus.md -
+- api/ui.richtext_focus.md - sets focus to the richtext
 - api/link/ui.richtext_getchildviews.md - returns child views of the calling component
 - api/link/ui.richtext_getformview.md - returns master form for the input
-- api/ui.richtext_getinputnode.md -
+- api/ui.richtext_getinputnode.md - gets the HTML element related to the component
 - api/link/ui.richtext_getnode.md - returns the main HTML container for the calling object
 - api/link/ui.richtext_getparentview.md - returns the parent view of the component
 - api/link/ui.richtext_gettopparentview.md - returns top parent view
-- api/ui.richtext_getvalue.md -
+- api/ui.richtext_getvalue.md - returns the current value of the richtext editor
 - api/link/ui.richtext_hasevent.md - checks whether the component has the specified event
 - api/link/ui.richtext_hide.md - hides the view
 - api/link/ui.richtext_index.md - returns the cell index in the layout collection